MDC works with partners to open multi-use trails at Gist Ranch CA

 The Roger Pryor Trail through the Pioneer Backcountry (which is a 64,000 acre parcel of the Pioneer Forest) is part of the 500 mile Ozark Trail System.
 This trail, about 16 miles long, was built and is maintained by Back Country Horsemen of Missouri.
 Funding was provided through a grant provided by the Recreational Trails Program (RTP).

 As the Ozark Trail enters the Roger Pryor Pioneer Backcountry from the north, it divides into sections.
-The trial to the right is restricted for hikers only; the trail to the left is for equestrians.
+The trail to the right is restricted for hikers only; the trail to the left is for equestrians.
 There is a small trail head at this location with a clearly marked sign indicating which trail to take.
-At the south end of the trail is the Powder Mill Equestrian Trailhead, which is large enough to handle many trailers in the large, circle drive parking area.
+At the south end of the trail is the Rocky Creek Trailhead, which is large enough to handle many trailers in the large, circle drive parking area.
 This trailhead is special because it is located on Missouri Department Conservation land.
 It was with their cooperation that the trailhead was created, and a 1½ mile connector trail to the Roger Pryor Trail was built, as part of the RTP Grant.
 A signboard is located at this trailhead also.

 What is unique about this trail is that because of the selected tree harvesting management plan used by the Pioneer Forest, the trail has a completely tree lined canopy cover.
 Those of us in the Eastern, River Springs, and South Central Chapters are lucky to have this trail within a two hour drive.
 It is suggested that if you’re riding this trail for the first time, the south trailhead should be used.